A short history of the charming town of Bayeux

-Bayeux is a small town that lies on the Aure River in Normandy, in the "county" of Calvados, not far from the English Channel.
+Bayeux is a small town that lies on the Aure River in Normandy not far from the English Channel in the “county” of Calvados.
 It is located 16 miles west-northwest of Caen and roughly 166 miles northwest of Paris.
-Bayeux is home to the famous tapestry which bears its name.
-(We offer a very popular overnight trip from Paris to Bayeux and the D-Day beaches)
+Bayeux is home to the famous medieval tapestry which bears its name.

-In the 4th century the town of Bayeux became headquarters for an early Roman Catholic bishop.
-Rollo, the Viking, captured the town in 880.
-Subsequently, it became a Norman stronghold.
+In the 4th century the town became headquarters for an early Roman Catholic bishop.
+In 880, Rollo, the Viking, captured the town.
+The town later became a Norman stronghold.
 In 1106, Henry I of England pillaged the town.
 During the Hundred Years’ War, from 1337 to 1453, and during the Wars of Religion, from 1562 to 1598, the town was besieged and taken numerous times by various forces.

 The German army occupied Bayeux in 1940.
 The Allies took the town on D-Day plus one, June 7, 1944.
-It was the first town liberated, and it was the first to great General de Gaulle on his return to France on June 14, 1944.
+It was the first town liberated in France, and it was the first to greet General de Gaulle on his return to France on June 14, 1944.

 The Tapestry stretches 231 feet long and is 19.5 inches wide.
 It was made of a seamless strip of linen, embroidered with eight colors of woolen thread.
 It is a needlework panorama of 72 individual scenes, and 1512 figures, with identifying Latin inscriptions, of the Norman Conquest.
-It tells of Harold’s failure to honor the oath, he gave at Bayeux recognizing his cousin William’s right to succeed Edward the Confessor, and the consequences that followed.
+It tells the story of Harold’s failure to honor the oath he gave at Bayeux recognizing his cousin William’s right to succeed Edward the Confessor and the consequences that followed.
 The borders are decorated with animals and scenes taken from fables.
-It was probably made in England soon after the conquest.
-But, it wasn’t displayed in public until about 1476, when it decorated the nave of the Bayeux Cathedral.
+It was probably made in England soon after the conquest of Normandy, but we don’t know for sure.
+It wasn’t displayed in public until about 1476, when it decorated the nave of the Bayeux Cathedral.

 Some believe that the tapestry was the work of William the Conqueror’s wife Matilda of Flanders.
 However, her involvement with the Tapestry is currently in doubt.
 Others believe that it was commissioned by Odo, the bishop of Bayeux and a half brother of William the Conqueror.
 Odo is depicted in some of the later scenes.
 The work is dated no later than 1092.